epfl-ada/ada-2020-project-milestone-p3-data-y-nada-mas-1/README.md

 1. What topics are most related to the evolution of the number of cases in France?

-2. Does including the indices of these topics in the forecast model improve our prediction ?
+2. Does including the indexes related to health (symptoms, cough...) to our model improve our forecast ?

 3. Given the many restrictions around social life applied during this pandemic, it is interesting to wonder if including googles trends indices related to social life such as dining out in the summer period of 2020, could improve the prediction ?